Zuehlke/software-engineering-corner/src/articles/react-context-nextjs-locale-switcher/index.md

    ```

    The information about the article's slugs in other languages is contained here in the `article` object.
-   But how do we get this information up into the layout and into the layout?
+  But how do we get this information up into the layout?

+## Why Common Approaches Fall Short

-# First Attempt: Global (Server-Side) Stores
+### First Attempt: Global (Server-Side) Stores

 Our first real attempt at solving the locale-switcher problem was to introduce a global store using [Nanostores](https://nanostores.github.io/nanostores/)